Rudra-writ/Emotion-detector/README.md

 The train dataset used, "Face expression recognition dataset" is a contribution from Mr. Jonathan Oheix and is downloadble from Kaggle.
 Link: https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset

-The CNN model employed, takes over an hour to train.

 Early stopping has been used to reduce over fitting by limiting the epochs to 12.
-However the results achieved, for an abstract application of this type is still satisfying.
+However the results achieved, is still satisfying.
 Accuracy for some expressions like "fear" and "happy" being over 90%

-Tweaking the hyper parameters (specially the number of epochs and learning rate) might fetch higher accuracies and performance.
-Would love to hear about it if someone volunteers!! :D